Growth Mindset: The Power of Belief in Career Development

 That’s the first step in building a growth mindset.

-For example, even in studies which show that high-performing students don’t receive a grade increase from the growth mindset, the mindset often grew them in other ways.
-These students, like the others, saw their mental and social health increase8.
-It turns out, attempting to see the world this way made them put less pressure on themselves and others, and in turn made them more pleasant to be around.
+For example, even in studies which show that high-performing students don't receive a grade increase from the growth mindset, the mindset often grew them in other ways.
+These students, like the others, saw their mental and social health increase.8 It turns out, attempting to see the world this way made them put less pressure on themselves and others, creating more learning opportunities in their daily interactions.

-So, whether the growth mindset actually improves your work or not, it will likely improve people’s mood and sociability.
-Which will make them (and their workplaces) more pleasant (and more productive9) overall.
+So, whether the growth mindset actually improves your work or not, it will likely improve people's mood and sociability.
+Which will make them (and their workplaces) more conducive to professional development overall.

-The support of a growth mindset, in these times, serves as a reminder that failure often means they are learning—not simply failing.
+The support of a growth mindset, in these times, serves as a reminder that constructive criticism often means they are growing—not simply failing.

 How Workplace Belief Spreads the Growth Mindset